#12 Oklahoma State – Defense gives Buffs a chance

 Colorado had held Oklahoma State to 264 yards of total offense, but had managed only 258 yards itself.
 Sandwiched between a first quarter score against Nebraska and a fourth quarter score against Oklahoma State were six quarters wherein the Buffs’ offense managed only three points.
 While the Colorado wishbone offense was receiving all of the headlines, it was becoming more and more apparent that the rise of the Buffs in 1985 was coming on the back of a vastly improved defense.
 After giving up 36 points against Ohio State, Colorado’s defense had not allowed any other opponent more than 17 points.

-Mark Hatcher had played sparingly against Oklahoma State, and would return as starter the next week against Kansas.
-Perhaps the offense would now do its part, and the Buffs’ first losing streak of the 1985 season would end at two games.
+The offense hoped to receive a spark the following week against Kansas, when former starter Mark Hatcher, who played sparingly against Oklahoma State, would return from injury.
+Perhaps, Buff fans hoped, the offense would now do its part, and the Buffs’ first losing streak of the 1985 season would end at two games.

 If the Buffs were to go bowling for the first time since the 1977 Orange Bowl, they would need to post something other than moral victories.